 6.24.2 Guidance to language users

+Follow the guidance of ISO/IEC TR 24772-1:2019 clause 6.24.5.

 Replace any function with a side effect by a subroutine so that its place in the sequence of computation is certain.

 Assign function values to temporary variables and use the temporary variables in the original expression.